optatus21/OneButtonPrompt/user_guides/custom_files.md

 ![image](https://github.com/AIrjen/OneButtonPrompt/assets/130234949/ce100d74-8a0a-4927-8b90-fab9cb8f2e48)

-## Adding on to, or replacing One Button Prompt main lists
+## Adding on to, or replacing Two Button Prompt main lists
 Filename: __listname_addon.csv__  (replace listname with the name of the corresponding csv file in /csvfiles/ directory)

 Filename: __listname_replace.csv__  (replace listname with the name of the corresponding csv file in /csvfiles/ directory)